Fj00/CEL/README.md

 2. Create a tool that lets people of all skill levels from all over the world improve at our favorite board game.
 3. Build the best AI our community has ever seen.

 Woogles achieved a successful Kickstarter in October last year, and was created by a team led by César Del Solar, one of the top North American Scrabble players.
-The Woogles team is also made up of several other top players, including Will Anderson, ranked 1st in North America.
+The Woogles team is also made up of several other top players.

 ## Getting Started